-E. Notwithstanding any other provision, the adjustment shall not exceed a total of 12 percent in any consecutive two-year period.
+F. Notwithstanding any other provision, the adjustment shall not exceed a total of 12 percent in any consecutive two-year period.
 This shall be calculated by dividing the proposed new rate by the rate of two years prior.
 If the resulting change is greater than 12 percent, the rate shall be set at 12 percent variance from the rate of two years prior.

-17.13.050 Application Requirements.
+17.13.050 Application Requirements

 (Amended by Ordinance Nos.
-176955, 181669 and 187150, effective July 1, 2016.)
+176955 and 181669, effective January 1, 2009.)
 All Applications must meet the application completeness requirements of the Planning Bureau and Bureau of Development Services.
 Where construction requires a land division, the Applicant must have final plat approval prior to submitting a Building Permit Application.

 This Ordinance shall apply to all Building Permits for New Development not yet complete as of the effective date and those which are subsequently submitted or made complete.
 Fees are assessed based on the rate schedule in use on the date that the permit application is made complete.
-For purposes of this Section, a complete Application shall meet all the requirements of the Bureau of Development Services.
+For purposes of this Section, a complete Application shall be one for which the following documents have been submitted by the Applicant and accepted by the City: